-It’s possible to grow your own Moringa tree with a few basic supplies: potting soil for planting, stakes for supporting the plant as it grows higher on its pole (or trellis), and fertilizer (Moringa trees are nutrient hungry).
+It’s possible to grow your Moringa tree with a few basic supplies: potting soil, stakes for supporting the plant as it grows higher on its pole (or trellis), and fertilizer (Moringa trees are nutrient-hungry).

-I like growing it in the backyard, it’s a pretty big tree – so provides some shade for the kids while they are running around.
+I like growing it in the backyard; it’s a pretty big tree – so it provides some shade for the kids while running around.

 The first one is to grow it in your garden.
-Mint is a type of herb and it thrives in various climates and can be cultivated indoors.
+Mint is a herb that thrives in various climates and can be cultivated indoors.

 Mint is often found in many dishes like salads, sauces, and desserts.

-Growing mint may not be for everyone, but if you can, you should.
+Growing mint may not be for everyone, but if you can grow it, you should.

-This is a great project to do with your kids and it will have a recurring benefits as the Mint plants can continue to provide you with fresh mint year-round.
+This is a great project to do with your kids, and it will have recurring benefits as the Mint plants can continue to provide you with fresh mint year-round.

-If you are starting off with seeds, you need to soak them overnight before sowing.
+If you are starting with seeds, you must soak them overnight before sowing.

-But we’ve seen Mint grown just in a cute little pot on the windowsill!
+But we’ve seen Mint grow in a cute little pot on the windowsill!

-Mint will also needs lots of sun, which means that the best time to plant it is in the spring when the weather isn’t too hot yet.
+Mint will also need lots of sun, which means the best time to plant it is in the spring when the weather isn’t too hot.

-You should also choose a spot that gets at least six hours of sun each day and has loose soil that drains well so that it doesn’t rot or mildew.
+It would be best to choose a spot that gets at least six hours of sun each day and has loose soil that drains well so that it doesn’t rot or dew.

-Place the seed on a potting mix with holes and cover it up with a thin layer of soil; tamp it gently so that they stay put.
-Then water it thoroughly until moistened and place them in a shady area outdoors.
+Place the seed on a potting mix with holes and cover it with a thin layer of soil; tamp it gently to stay put.
+Then water it thoroughly until moistened and place it in a shady area outdoors.

-Usually when we do these reviews – we very rarely see such a homerun combination.
+Usually, when we do these reviews, we rarely see such a homerun combination.

-Both of these herbs are PACKED full with different benefits.
+Both of these herbs are PACKED full of different benefits.